prettycoolsocks/ece470/README.md

 Step 1.
 Install V-REP

 ```
-You can find the download [here](http://www.coppeliarobotics.com/downloads.html).
+You can find the download at (http://www.coppeliarobotics.com/downloads.html).
 Then chose the appropriate operating system.
 ```

 Step 2.
 Follow Prompted Instructions for Installation and Set-Up of V-REP